Course Outline

 Goal:

-This task aims to engage students in critical exploration of international issues in a chosen region through a poster presentation.
+This task aims to engage students in a critical exploration of international issues in a chosen region/country through group presentation and undertake a review of peer-presentation.

 Product: Artefact - Creative, and Oral